katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 3. Select **Screen Recorder** and specify Video settings based on your preferences.

-   Katalon Studio recommends AVI (`.avi`) format and low quality to save disk space.
+   We recommend AVI (`.avi`) format and low quality to save disk space.
 The higher the video quality is, the bigger the file size is.

 * **Video format**: AVI (`.avi`) or MOV (`.mov`)
 * **Video quality**: Low; Medium or High